Yellowstone Packing List (2026): What to Pack for Every Season

 • Camera + charger + your best zoom lens (we bring the Lumix G7, a Lumix lens for wildlife photography, a second charger, extra memory cards, and everything fits in this camera bag)

-• Portable charger or car charger (you’ll be doing a LOT of driving in Yellowstone)
+• Portable charger or car charger (you’ll be doing a LOT of driving in Yellowstone!)

 • Binoculars or a spotting scope (a must-have for wildlife watching; you can rent from Optics Yellowstone in Gardiner)

-Daypack Checklist for Hiking in Yellowstone
+What to Pack for Hiking in Yellowstone (Daypack Checklist)

 If you’re planning to hike while visiting Yellowstone, here’s what we bring on trails: